-Feature Description Grants 2016-2019 LTI (measured to 30 June 2019) 2017-2020 LTI (measured to 31 December 2020) 2018-2020 LTI (measured to 31 December 2020) 2019-2021 LTI (measured to 31 December 2021) Relevant plan 2016 Plan 2017 Plan 2017 Plan 2017 Plan Status Vested Unvested Unvested Unvested Instrument Grants are made in the form Plan.
-The LTIs currently appr rith the relevant approved Grant frequency Grants are made on an annua The percentage threshold an and peer group practice for the viewed at each grant and det Target quantum Managing Director and CEO: 100% Executive Director: 65% Managing Director and CEO: 100% Executive Director: 65% Managing Director and CEO: 100% Executive Director: 65% Managing Director and CEO: 100% (stretch target: 103.7%) 2 Executive Director: 65% (stretch target: 67.4%) 3 Performance The Company has selected TSR and Strategic Vesting Hurdles to align the interests of executives with the long-term interests of its shareholders. conditions (Vesting Hurdles) Relative TSR: 50% Strategic: 50% Relative TSR: 50% Strategic: 50% Relative TSR: 50% Strategic: 50% Relative TSR: 35% EPS: 15.0% (stretch target 18.7%) 4 Strategic: 50% Performance period and vesting 1 3 years 3.5 years 3 years 3 years Exercise The percentage of Performance Rights that meet Vesting Hurdles (as determined by the Board) automatically exercise into Company shares and the remainder lapse.
-The Board may also, in its absolute discretion, permit the exercise of incentives (irrespective of whether the relevant vesting conditions have been met) during such period as the Board determines where: (a) the Company passes a resolution for voluntary winding up; (b) an order is made for the compulsory winding up of the Company; or (c) the Company passes a resolution in accordance with Listing Rule 11.2 to dispose of its main undertaking.
-Change of control Incentives granted under the which any or all of the incenti targets in the vesting condition date of the change of control ives vest, including having re ons at that time, the period o gard to the performance of t f time that has elapsed betw he Company against een the grant date and the Board Discretion and Clawback In the event of serious misco the discretion to reduce, cano nduct or a material misstate ment in the Group's financia I statements, the Board has
+Feature Description Grants 2016-2019 LTI (measured to 30 June 2019) 2017-2020 LTI (measured to 31 December 2020) 2018-2020 LTI (measured to 31 December 2020) 2019-2021 LTI (measured to 31 December 2021) Relevant plan 2016 Plan 2017 Plan 2017 Plan 2017 Plan Status Vested Unvested Unvested Unvested Instrument Plan.
+The LTIs currently approved are provided in a separate table below.
+Grant frequency Grants are made on an annua The percentage threshold and and peer group practice for th viewed at each grant and de termined based on market Managing Director and Target quantum Managing Director and CEO: 100% Executive Director: 65% Managing Director and CEO: 100% Executive Director: 65% Managing Director and CEO: 100% Executive Director: 65% CEO: 100% (stretch target: 103.7%) 2 Executive Director: 65% LXECULIVE DITECTOL 03% Executive Director.
+03% LACULIVE DIRECTOL 03% (stretch target: 67.4%) 3 Performance The Company has selected T term interests of its sharehold rdles to align the interests o conditions (Vesting Hurdles) Relative TSR: 50% Strategic: 50% Relative TSR: 50% Strategic: 50% Relative TSR: 50% Strategic: 50% Relative TSR: 35% EPS: 15.0% (stretch target 18.7%) 4 Strategic: 50% Performance period and vesting 1 3 years 3.5 years 3 years 3 years Exercise The percentage of Performar exercise into Company share the exercise of incentives (irro period as the Board determin (a) the Company passes a re (b) an order is made for the o (c) the Company passes a re s and the remainder lapse. espective of whether the rele es where: esolution for voluntary windir compulsory winding up of th The Board may also, in its ab evant vesting conditions hav ng up; e Company; or osolute discretion, permit e been met) during such Change of control Change of control Incentives granted under the 2017 Plan allows the Board at its absolute discretion, to determine the manner which any or all of the incentives vest, including having regard to the performance of the Company against targets in the vesting conditions at that time, the period of time that has elapsed between the grant date and date of the change of control event and the circumstances of the change of control event.
+Board Discretion and Clawback In the event of serious misco the discretion to reduce, cano ds are typically 3 years, howeve nduct or a material misstate cel or clawback any unvested ment in the Group's financia I short term or long term inc Il statements, the Board has entives.

-- Performance periods are typically 3 years, however the 2017-2020 LTI was extended to 3.5 years to align with a change to the Company's financial year end date from 30 June to 31 December - Includes provision for a stretch of 125% on the EPS metric resulting in a total stretch target of 103.7% - Includes provision for a stretch of 125% on the EPS metric resulting in a total stretch target of 67.4% - This figure includes provision for a stretch of 125% of the target weighting on achievement of a >30% EPS growth over a 3 year period above baseline
+Performance periods are typically 3 years, however the 2017-2020 LTI was extended to 3.5 years to align with a change to the Company's financial year end date from 30 June to 31 December

+Includes provision for a stretch of 125% on the EPS metric resulting in a total stretch target of 103.7%

+Includes provision for a stretch of 125% on the EPS metric resulting in a total stretch target of 67.4%

+This figure includes provision for a stretch of 125% of the target weighting on achievement of a >30% EPS growth over a 3 year period above baseline